 Wichita Mountains Prevention Network's Role

-Wichita Mountains Prevention Network (WMPN) periodically promotes AlcoholEdu to superintendents, principals, and counselors whose schools lie within Regions 10 and 11.
+Wichita Mountains Prevention Network (WMPN) periodically promotes AlcoholEdu to superintendents, principals, and counselors in Carter, Comanche, Garvin, Jefferson, and Stephen counties.